Emmotes/ic_spoilers/docs/mehen.md

     "id": 2182,
     "flavour_text": "",
     "description": {
         "desc": "Mehen gains a stack of Grumpy for each of the following checks that is met.
-He increases damage of all Champions in the formation by 100% for each stack of Grumpy he has, stacking multiplicatively.^^$stacks_from_effect_key_stacks_desc"
+He increases damage of all Champions in the formation by $amount% for each stack of Grumpy he has, stacking multiplicatively.", "post": {
+            "conditions": [
+                {
+                    "condition": "not static_desc",
+                    "desc": "^^$stacks_from_effect_key_stacks_desc"
+                }
+            ]
+        }
     },
     "effect_keys": [
         {